Johk3/La_La_Composer/README.md

 ## Description

-La_La_Composer is a Machine Learning composer trained with large midi datasets to create its own music.
+La_La_Composer is a Machine Learning composer trained with large midi datasets to create its own kind of music.
 GAN technology is used to make this possible.
+The music that comes out of the program will be heavily inspired by the midi data that the program has been given.

 #### Technologies

-- Python 2.7
+- Python 3.6

 #### Other technologies are subject to be used